aprilr4/tutorials/src/adding-style/index.md

 ## Colors

-In the examples above, you may have noticed several color values like `#FF0000`.
-This is the color red expressed in hexadecimal, which is one way we can express colors in CSS.
+In the examples above, I used color names like `red` and `yellow`.
+Although these are supported in CSS, most professional developers don't use them because they don't capture the full range of available colors.
+Instead, we use a hexadecimal representation of a numeric color value, like `#FF0000`, which is pure red.

 On a computer screen, every representable color is a combination of red, green, and blue light.
 The amount of each color is expressed as a number between 0 (no color) and 255 (full color).
 Every color is thus defined by three numbers, each of which is somewhere between 0 and 255.
 Black (the absence of all color) is `0,0,0` and white (all colors at maximum) is `255,255,255`.
 Pure red would be `255,0,0`, pure green would be `0,255,0`, and pure blue would be `0,0,255`.
 The order is always `red,green,blue` (RGB).